This is a public service announcement from an owner of considerable facial shag (not that kind, jeez).

 It is very helpful, at dining, to point out if something has gotten lodged in it.
 Most of us want to keep our beards very clean.
 It is, however, pretty dumb to ask ‘saving that for later?’
 No, I really don’t want to slurp stale or decaying food scraps out of my beard.
 I’m already embarrassed enough, like most people would be if they got marinara sauce on their white blouse’s cleavage.
 If you let me know, I can go to the men’s room and straighten things out, and it was good of you.

 It isn’t very polite to frankly remark, ‘I think you’d look better without the beard, I can’t stand beards on men.’
 We would not generally say to you: ‘You really need to put a lot more makeup on, your natural face looks pasty and old.’
+I’m not trying to edit your face; be nice if you’d avoid offering editing guidance on mine.

 It is okay to ask fairly thinking questions about it.
 ‘Does it cause problems using power tools?’
 Yep.
 Have to be very careful.
 ‘What’s the worst beard disaster you ever had?’
 Got Gorilla Glue in it, had to cut a chunk out.